 Daisy Swan, is a UCLA Certified Mindfulness Facilitator who teaches MAPS I and II Classes.
 She began studying Tibetan buddhism and practicing mindfulness meditation about 30 years ago.
 Incorporating mindfulness into programs she offers through her business as a career coach and strategist, Daisy helps stressed out clients from corporate, legal, entertainment, tech and other career paths, and workshop participants, find their way to more clarity and satisfaction as they make life, work and organizational transitions.
 Daisy has also earned her Certification as a Professional Co-Active Coach from the Coaches Training Institute, and her Certification as a Somatic Coach from the Strozzi Institute in Petaluma, CA. She regularly attends silent retreats at Spirit Rock Meditation Center in Woodacre, CA.

-He started Mindfulness Meditation practice in 2006 to reduce stress and improve his health.
-Rick quickly discovered positive changes from his practice and wanted to share it with others.
-He has shared Mindfulness with adults and high school students and has a long history of giving back to others, including being a fundraiser and volunteer high school and elementary school teacher for two charitable organizations.
-Forever a student of life, Rick has 2 Bachelor degrees; one in Economics and the other in Political Science.
-He is also the proud father of 3 children.
+He has shared Mindfulness with adults and middle/high school students and has a long history of giving back to others, This includes work as a fundraiser and volunteer high school and elementary school teacher for two charitable organizations.
+Rick has two Bachelor degrees; one is in Economics and the other in Political Science.
+He is the proud father of three children.
+Rick has used the same Mentor/Guiding Teacher since 2008.

 Eden, founder of Mindful Living Revolution, is a meditation and mindfulness teacher, author, and sustainability consultant who teaches the integration of compassionate awareness into every aspect of our lives.
 She spent 7 years as a monastic at a silent Zen Monastery and she has been traveling to, living in, or teaching about sustainable communities for the last 23 years.
 She teaches engaged awareness practice which emphasizes the interconnection between mindfulness practice and global sustainability.
 Eden is a UCLA-Certified Mindfulness Facilitator.
 She also facilitates The Work That Reconnects, which was created by Buddhist scholar and eco-philosopher Joanna Macy, helping people to bring mindfulness to healing our relationship with the state of the world.
 Eden currently resides in Ojai, California and offers retreats, workshops, and consultations nationally